wiicamp/graphql-validation/README.md

         return;
       }

-      // Validate success, time to create new post
+      // Validate successfully, time to create new post }),
-    }),
   },
 };